supratikbanerjee/SubPixel-BackProjection_SuperResolution/README.md

+﻿# SPBP (SubPixel-BackProjection)

-This is the Pytorch code for our proposed SubPixel-BackProjection Network.
+This is the Pytorch code for our proposed SubPixel-BackProjection Network For Lightweight Single Image Super-Resolution.
 Training code will be released soon.

 Dependencies: